Dengue Fever Testing

 - If I have had dengue fever, can I get it again?

 Yes.
-There are four serotypes of the dengue virus.
+There are four types (serotypes) of the dengue virus.
+You may be infected with one serotype and then infected later with a different serotype.
 There is no cross-protective immunity to all dengue viruses when you are exposed to one serotype.
 In addition, a subsequent infection with a dengue fever virus is usually associated with more severe disease.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*